wuxc/pywin32doc/md/CREATESTRUCT.md

 ## CREATESTRUCT Object

-A representation of a Windows CREATESTRUCT structure.
+A representation of a Windows CREATESTRUCT structure\.

 #### Parameters